agylia/user-import/README.md

 ## FTP
 After you are happy that you have a compatible file, you need to upload the file to an FTP server.

-Agylia provides an FTP server, secured by using TLS/SSL (FTPS), which you can use to upload your file:
+Agylia provides an FTP server, secured by using TLS/SSL (FTPS), and SSH (SFTP), which you can use to upload your file:

 `ftp-<region>.portal-agylia.com`